ashiqdey/ashiqdey/README.md

 * ⚡ My tech.stack.includes() Node.js, React.js, Next.js, Sass, TypeScript, PHP, Mysql, AWS, MQTT, Socket.io etc
 * 💻 Also worked with Angular 10+, Vue.js, Python, MongoDB, CouchDB
 * 📙 Learning Golang now
-* 💬 Stuck somewhere, I will try to help you solve
+* 💬 Stuck somewhere?
+I will try to help you the best I can.
 * 🌱 Apart from tech.
 I am trying to spend more time with nature as its the source of ultimate peace
 * 👯 Looking to connect with people from tech. or one who believes in making the world a better place.
 * 📫 [Click this link ](https://xbytelab.com/ashiqdey/) to land into my portfolio